Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak | Goal.com

 This is where Emery’s major problem lies.

 He appears weak to the fans and to his players.
-Emery stated that Xhaka was in the wrong immediately after the draw with Palace and has now publicly admitted that he should apologise.
+Emery stated that Xhaka had erred right after the draw with Palace and has now publicly admitted that he should apologise.

+That should be enough for any player to come out and say sorry, but, right now, Xhaka’s silence is deafening.

-In failing to name his own captain and opening the whole thing up to a vote, he has handed his players the power and he is paying a heavy price.
+In failing to name his own captain and opening the whole thing up to a vote, he has handed his players the power and is now dealing with the fallout.

 The longer this goes on, the weaker he looks publicly, but he knows that by stripping Xhaka of the captaincy or forcing an apology, he risks alienating himself from his squad at a time when he is already under mounting pressure.